Is Aluminium chloride (AlCl3) ionic or covalent? Types of bond in AlCl3

 The electronegativity for aluminum is 1.61 whereas, for chlorine, it is 3.16.
 So, the electrons are more shared towards the chlorine atom as it is higher electronegative than the aluminum atom, hence, unequal sharing of electrons occurs between aluminum and chlorine atoms.

-So, the bonds formed in the AlCl3 molecule are not a pure covalent bond, hence, AlCl3 is not a pure covalent compound.
+So, the bonds formed in the AlCl3 molecule are not a pure covalent bonds, hence, AlCl3 is not a pure covalent compound.

 Are the bonds in AlCl3 polar covalent or nonpolar covalent?